cbcommunity/cbc-sdk-soar-notebook/README.md

 - **End-to-end: Credential Scraping** - An example showing how to identify credentail scraping and how to use Audit & Remediation to identify who was logged in at the time

 ## Support
 This is a community supported project.
-Please open an issue in this repo with any bugs or suggestions.
+Please open an [issue](https://github.com/cbcommunity/cbc-sdk-soar-notebook/issues) with any bugs or suggestions.